 • Nearly 37% of kids experience cyberbullying at some point.

-• Mean comments, social exclusion, and online rumors can severely lasting results a child’s self-esteem.
+• Mean comments, social exclusion, and online rumors can severely impact a child’s self-esteem.

 2. Inappropriate Content